Zmy6/UNeLF/README.md

 python tasks/testY.py
 ```

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments

 During our UNeLF implementation, we referenced several open sourced NeRF implementations, and we thank their contributions.
 Specifically, we referenced functions from nerf and nerfmm, and borrowed/modified code from them.

 ## Citation
 ```
+@ARTICLE{zhao2025unelf,
-M. Zhao, H. Sheng, R. Chen, R. Cong, Z. Cui and D. Yang, "UNeLF: Unconstrained Neural Light Field for Self-Supervised Angular Super-Resolution," in IEEE Transactions on Circuits and Systems for Video Technology, doi: 10.1109/TCSVT.2025.3548705.
+  author={Zhao, Mingyuan and Sheng, Hao and Chen, Rongshan and Cong, Ruixuan and Cui, Zhenglong and Yang, Da}, journal={IEEE Transactions on Circuits and Systems for Video Technology}, title={UNeLF: Unconstrained Neural Light Field for Self-Supervised Angular Super-Resolution}, year={2025}, pages={1-1}, doi={10.1109/TCSVT.2025.3548705}}5.
 ```